Losant/losant-docs/docs/organizations/members.md

 ![Organization Members](/images/organizations/organization-members.png "Organization Members")

 Administrators can change the role of any organization member (other than themselves) from the `Edit Member` page.
-This can be accessed by clicking on the member's email on either the `Organization Overview` or the `Members` screen.
+This can be accessed by clicking on the member's email on either the `Organization Overview` or the `Current Members` screen.
 The user's current role is displayed in a drop-down box below their user info.
 Below this, administrators may also set the member's granular permissions.
 Here administrators may select an individual application/dashboard as well as a permission that only applies to the selected asset.
 Simply select a new role for the user and optionally any granular permissions and click the `Update Member` button in the footer to complete the changes.

 Administrators can also remove any current organization member – including other administrators – by clicking the `Remove Member` button in the footer.
 Then by confirming this action.